 A. A contract of employment should include information on the employee’s pay, hours of work, holiday entitlement, and notice period.

 Employment Law in Scotland is a complex area of the law that covers a wide range of issues, from contracts of employment to discrimination and unfair dismissal.
 Whether you are an employer or employee, it is essential to understand your rights and obligations under Scottish law.
-By following the guidelines set out in this article, you can ensure that you comply with Employment Law in Scotland and avoid any potential legal issues.
+By following the guidelines set out in this article, you can ensure that you comply with the Employment Law in Scotland and avoid any potential legal issues.